Sylvania Campus

 Covers operating principles, characteristics, and control of AC and DC motors and generators.
 Explores single-phase, split-phase, and three phase AC motors, Series and Shunt DC motors, and stepper motors.
 Implements basic motor control circuits using discrete and programmable control components.
 Prerequisites: EET 221.
 Audit available.

-Provides clinical education experience in a biomedical department with a hospital, clinic or other medical facility, a medical equipment repair/manufacturing company, or a laboratory.
+Provides clinical education experience in a biomedical department within a hospital, clinic, or other medical facility, a medical equipment repair/manufacturing company, or a medical laboratory.
 Variable credit: 30 hours of work experience equals one credit.
-Prerequisites: Department approval; EET 260 Corequisite: EET 261.
+Corequisites: EET 261.
+Prerequisites: Department approval, EET 260.